blackflux/lambda-monitor/README.md

 > :warning: It is recommended that you only enable one logging service at a time to avoid log resubmission when a service temporarily fails to accept data.

+### Enable Auto Subscribe for new Lambda Function

+To enable auto subscribe for new lambda functions you need to have CloudTrail enabled for your region.
+You can either do this manually, or you can do it by setting `ENABLE_CLOUD_TRAIL_LOGGING` to `"true"`.

+> :warning: Only enable this for one environment (probably production) and only if you have **not** enabled it manually.
+Otherwise CloudTrail will log to multiple buckets and significant charges can occur.

 ### Disable Logging for a Lambda Function

 To exclude a lambda function from being monitored simply add the tag `"MONITORED": "0"`.
 Note that you need to manually unsubscribe if `process-log` has already been subscribed to the CloudWatch stream.